-Some blocks are useful for protection against a high or low level strike delivered by an opponent.
-The best defense against this movements is not necessarily a block, but rather to move out of the path of oncoming strike.
+Some blocks are useful for protection against a high or low-level strike delivered by an opponent.
+The best defense against these movements is not necessarily a block, but rather to move out of the path of oncoming strike.
 This may not always be possible, so you will want to know how to block such strikes.
-In many cases you can utilize a combination of both moving off the line of attack and blocking simultaneously.
+In many cases, you can utilize a combination of both moving off the line of attack and blocking simultaneously.
 You will get plenty of practice doing all of these alternatives as you work with your instructor and others.

-High level blocks are generally utilized at or above your shoulder level.
-They usually deal with some form of overhand strike from an opponent.
-This might be from a downward-directed hand strike or from employment of a weapon such as a club or knife.
+High-level blocks are generally utilized at or above your shoulder level.
+They usually deal with some form of an overhand strike from an opponent.
+This might be from a downward-directed hand strike or employment of a weapon such as a club or a knife.

 Because these are powerful strikes it is usually best to move off the line of attack before attempting to block.
-There may be times when you are not afforded an opportunity to do such movement, so you will want to practice the blocks from both a stationary and moving structure.
+There may be times when you are not afforded that opportunity, so you will want to practice the blocks from both a stationary and moving structure.
 But if you have time and the opportunity you will find it advantageous to no longer be under the path of a downward strike, especially if a weapon is involved.

 “Age” means “rising” in Japanese, so the Age Uke is a rising block.
 Sometimes it is referred to as an upper block in that it is moving in an upward direction.
 To perform this block the arm is positioned such that the fist is generally higher than the elbow with the palm facing you.
 Rotational delivery twists the palm away as the block is applied.
 This block is normally used on the underside of an attacker’s arm, usually as close to the shoulder joint as possible.
 Your fist seldom rises above the level of the opponent’s shoulder.
 This block is quite effective when used against someone striking with an overhand strike or with a weapon, but can also be useful against a punch at your Jodan level.
 This can be a very powerful block and often will rock your opponent and dramatically affect their structure as you make contact.